Fast convergence rates for dose-response estimation: Doubly-robust estimators

-We start by considering estimating $\theta(t)$ via empirical loss minimization as in Algorithm \ref{alg:first_order} (a).
-We view this as a ``global" method, as we estimate the function on its entire support as opposed to local methods, such as the DR-Learner discussed next, whereby the dose-response is estimated at a specific point.
-The error bound we describe in this section will be on the $L_2$ loss and will be a specialization of the results described in \cite{foster2019orthogonal} and \cite{wainwright2019high}. \cite{foster2019orthogonal} provides a general framework for doing empirical risk minimization in the presence of nuisance components that need to be estimated.
+We start by considering estimating $\theta_0(t)$ via empirical loss minimization as in Algorithm \ref{alg:first_order} (a).
+We view this as a ``global'' method, as we estimate the function on its entire support.
+The error bound we describe in this section will be on the square loss and will be a specialization of the results described in \cite{foster2019orthogonal} and \cite{wainwright2019high}. \cite{foster2019orthogonal} provides a general framework for doing empirical risk minimization in the presence of nuisance components.
 Here, we take their approach and find that the oracle rate is achievable if $\E\|\widehat{r}\|^2$ is simply of smaller order.
-In particular, from Lemma \ref{lemma:base}, if the orthogonal signal $\varphi(Z)$ is used, $\widehat{r}$ consists of a product of errors, as opposed to simply being of second order, and thus the bound on the MSE of our procedure improves upon the bound from \cite{foster2019orthogonal}.
+In particular, as shown in Lemma \ref{lemma:rhat} below, if the orthogonal signal $\varphi(Z)$ is used, $\widehat{r}$ consists of a product of errors, as opposed to simply being of second order, and thus the bound on the MSE of our procedure can be viewed as a refinement upon the bound from \cite{foster2019orthogonal}.